 We are also aware of increasing numbers of Option 1 recipients who are struggling to retain and recruit personal assistants.
 This demonstrates the resource pressure affecting all aspects of care delivery.
+Work is underway to promote the opportunities that taking on Personal Assistant role can offer people.

-As reported to committee, NHS Highland has implemented in Oct 23, a co-produced urban, rural and remote hourly rate in partnership, establishing a fair, transparent, and mutually understood personal assistant hourly rate for Option 1s.
-This increase and new model has been well received by users and families and will help to retain and to recruit valued personal assistants.
+NHS Highland has implemented in Oct 23, a co-produced urban, rural and remote hourly rate by establishing a transparent personal assistant hourly rate for Option 1s.
+This increase and new model has been very well received by users and families and will help to retain and recruit valued personal assistants.
+NHSH and Option 1 recipients await the specific details on the proposed £12ph minimum wage increase due April 24 with modelling hourly rate options in progress.

-This significant cost investment was required to ensure the sustainability of our current and new Option 1 packages which are still the most cost effective and efficient delivery models which have significantly grown, primarily due to the absence of any other traditional delivery and more expensive care models.
+This internal cost investment was required to ensure the sustainability of our Option 1 packages which are still the most cost effective and efficient delivery models which have significantly grown, primarily due to the absence of any other traditional delivery and more expensive care models.

-Finally, NSH is also committed to increasing the level of independent support across all service delivery options and is seeking capacity to implement a project with funding available up to £0.200m, to procure independent sources of advice, information and support which are available to all those exploring the help open to them.
+Finally, NSH is committed to increasing the level of independent support across all service delivery options but due to the current financial constraints, officers are exploring any remaining funding available to procure independent sources of advice, information and support.